 Our normal maximising attendance and sick leave provisions will apply in these circumstances for both new non-Covid-19 absences and absences which started before Covid-19.

 3.14 How do I report my absence?

 If you are unable to attend work because you are self-isolating, ill due to Covid-19 or ill due to other reasons please report this to your line manager in the usual way.
-Managers should record and send Covid-19 related absence updates on the Covid-19 spreadsheet for their area to the HR team at ERGL@glasgowlife.org.uk.
+Managers should record and send Covid-19 related absence updates on the Covid-19 record of absence spreadsheet (version 3) for their area to the HR team at ERGL@glasgowlife.org.uk.
 All other absences should be recorded on SAP as normal.

 3.15 What is Test and Protect?

 Test and Protect is the approach to implementing Scotland’s 'test, trace, isolate and support' public health strategy.
 It will help the Scottish Government and public health authorities to gradually change the restrictions that help to suppress the virus, and instead to contain it, so that society and the economy can avoid a return to lockdown and adapt to a new normal.

 This approach is designed to help interrupt chains of transmission in the community by identifying cases of Covid-19, tracing the people who may have become infected by spending time in close contact with them, and then supporting those close contacts to self-isolate, so that if they have the disease they are less likely transmit to it to others.

 3.16 My essential medical surgery has been delayed due to Covid-19, if I am off work due to this how will this impact my occupational sick pay entitlements?

 Throughout our approach to Covid-19 we have attempted to meet the Fair Work aspiration of “no detriment”.
 We will also take this approach in these circumstances and to support your return to work we will amend our occupational sick pay scheme for this situation only to:

 - Additional unpaid leave of absence granted for a period of three months.